Luke 9:37-45

 Our Father, we thank you that you have chosen in your perfect wisdom to send the Lord Jesus Christ, who is the perfect image of your glory.
 He is manifest goodness, incarnate goodness, a majestic display of your glory.

-And our Father, I pray that you would, for everyone here, for everyone who hears this message in the future, every single one of us, let us never doubt your goodness.
-Let us look to you and be content and satisfied, no matter what our circumstances are, no matter what the situation, no matter what the trial or affliction or suffering or the pain.
+And our Father, I pray that you would, for everyone here, for everyone can hear this message in the future, every single one of us, let us never doubt your goodness.
+Let us look to you and be content and satisfied, no matter what our circumstances are, no matter what the situation, no matter what the trial and the affliction and the suffering and the pain.
 That pain is only a prelude to glory if we believe, if we trust you.